PET INSURANCE BASICS

 Alternatively: A simple broken bone, bite wound, intestinal foreign body, or parvovirus infection are likely not to have implications for the long term after recovery.
 Further, a pet may have multiple incidents within a one year period.
 All the incidents add together to meet a single annual deductible and after the deductible is met, the insurance company pays for the rest of the year.
 When the year is up, the deductible starts over.

-Per condition tends to be better for older pets or dog breeds with genetic issues as these pets tend to experience long term problems.
+Per condition tends to be better for older pets or dog breeds with genetic issues

 The cap is the maximum paid by the insurance company.
 You either want no cap or a very high cap (at least $8000).
 Insurance with a low cap will not reliably cover a major illness in this city.